veta583518/WeatherDashboard/README.md

 # WeatherDashboard
 ## Purpose
-Use 3rd party API to display current weather and also a 5-day forecast.
+Use Open Weather's server-side APIs to display current weather and also a 5-day forecast.
 Also create a clickable search history

 ### The current weather should display
 * Input City Name